 Drive from Whitehorse

-Take the Alaska Highway south past the Lewes River Bridge to Marsh Lake.
-You’ll reach North M’Clintock Subdivision and Swan Haven Drive in about 40 km.
+Take the Alaska Highway south.
+You’ll reach the North M’Clintock Subdivision and Swan Haven Drive in about 40 km.
 Turn right on Swan Haven Drive and follow it for 2 km until you reach the interpretive centre.

 Yukon Rideshare is a free resource that helps you connect with people in your community to carpool, take transit, cycle or walk together.